 My name is Kajsa Hallberg Adu.
 I was born in the early 1980s in northern Sweden.
 I grew up with my three siblings in a culturally rich (and sometimes a bit crazy) family on an island in southern Sweden, Gotland.

 In 2007, I moved to Ghana.
-I live in the harbor city, Tema, about 40 minutes (if no traffic) from Ghana’s capital Accra.
-I work as a lecturer at Ashesi University in Accra, but also as a Freelance Writer and Consultant, a TV-host on election program Frontline 2012 on TV3, and most recently with the anti-corruption initiative Klarity and virtual reality learning solutions company NubianVR.
+I lived in the harbor city, Tema, about 40 minutes (if no traffic) from Ghana’s capital Accra.
+I worked as a lecturer at Ashesi University, but also as a Freelance Writer and Consultant, a TV-host on election program Frontline 2012 on TV3, and most recently with the anti-corruption initiative Klarity and virtual reality learning solutions company NubianVR.

-I started my first blog in 2006, when I was moving to Paris.
+I started my first blog in 2006 when I was moving to Paris.
 It was a natural step after having kept a diary since kindergarten.
-In 2008, I co-founded the network bloggingghana.org.
+In 2008 while new in Ghana, I co-founded the network BloggingGhana.
 In 2011, we formally registered as an organization and started election project GhanaDecides, Ghana’s first Social Media and Blogging Awards, and yearly event BlogCamp.
-Now blogging and other social media are a big part of my life, and after 10+years as a blogger living in several countries, a means of keeping in touch with friends all over the globe, not to mention making new ones.
+Blogging and other social media became a big part of my life, and after 10+years as a blogger living in several countries, a means of keeping in touch with friends all over the globe, not to mention making new ones.
 Still, blogging requires both having something to write about, and a voice or angle that works.
 It has not always been easy.
-You can follow me on Twitter, Pinterest, and Instagram @kajsaha.
+You can follow me and my blog on Facebook, Twitter, Pinterest, and Instagram @kajsaha.

 This blog is my home on the Internet.
 Thanks for reading it!